Research

 Research Papers

-Optimal Learning When Forgetting (Job Market Paper)
+Optimal Memory Retention with Learning from Forgetting [PDF] (Job Market Paper)

 Vulnerability as Strength: Trusting as a Credible Signal of Competence (draft available upon request) with Yuval Deutsch and Sabrina Deutsch Salamon